JordanJWSmith/extremeAccountability/README.md

 The script uses the Strava API to retrieve user data, then sends an email via SMTP server with the user's credentials.
 The script can be scheduled using Github Actions with a cron job.

-It's currently a naive implementation.
+The app is currently in the MVP stage.
+It uses a mongoDB connection to store and retrieve dynamic sensitive values (i.e. Strava access token, refresh token, email recipients).
 It requires an `.env` file with the following parameters:

 ```
 STRAVA_CLIENT_ID = 'your_client_id'
 STRAVA_CLIENT_SECRET = 'your_client_secret'
-STRAVA_REFRESH_TOKEN = 'your_refresh_token'
-TO_EMAIL = 'accountability@friend.com'
-FROM_EMAIL = 'your_email@example.com'
+FROM_EMAIL = 'your_refresh_token'
 EMAIL_PASSWORD = 'your_email_password'
 OPENAI_KEY='sk-proj-abc...'
+MONGODB_URI='MONGODB_URI=mongodb+srv://<user>:<password>@cluster.mongodb.net/mydb?retryWrites=true&w=majority'
 ```

 The current functionality could probably be achieved using Zapier instead, but I'd like to keep iterating until it's (ideally) packaged as an app.
 Future iterations will include:
-- A frontend with a dashboard
-- Strava and GMail OAuth logins
+- A frontend with a dashboard and OAuth logins
+- Shareable QR codes to add yourself as an email recipient
 - Integrating new sources of shame (e.g. Duolingo)